structured-query-language/structured-query-language.github.io/ASOF-and-MATCH_CONDITION-join.md

-# ASOF and MATCH_CONDITION join in Snowflake
+# SQL ASOF join in Snowflake

 ## What is an ASOF Join?